Nima-Zamanpour/Digital-systems-1-2/readme.md

-# Intelligent-Systems
+# Digital-systems-1-2

-This repository contains verilog files for various topics covered in the computer archtecture course.
+This repository contains verilog files for various topics covered in the computer architecture course.

 The repository is organized into folders for each topic: